 The IPAL Project

 Full access to IPAL-ICU, IPAL-EM and IPAL-OP, as well as all CAPC tools and technical assistance, is reserved for members.
 Log in now if you're from a member institution.
-Or to learn more about membership, please call Rosie Aponte, Membership Associate, at 212-824-9574.
+Or to learn more about membership, please call Member Services at 212-201-2674.